thisissepehr/IR_search_engine/README.md

 **DESCRIPTION**

-The Intexer populated the Database with the Dataset.
+The Indexer populates the Database with the Dataset.
 This operation can be very time intensive, as the most recent Dataset of the [CORD19](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/historical_releases.html) collection has a size of ~80GB (April 2022).
+Therefore, we chose an earlier version of the collection with size 2GB, but the code would remain workable for a larger version.

 ## The Methodology

 ### Natural language pre-processing

-Several pre-processing options are implemented an can be used via the commandline (lemmatization, stemming, stopwords removal, case folding).
+Several pre-processing options are implemented and can be used via the commandline (lemmatization, stemming, stopwords removal, case folding).
 They can be used in any combination apart from lemmatization and stemming together.
 We use spacy for the tokenization, stopwords removal and case folding.
 For stemming we use snowball-stemmer.